4 ounces fettuccine-width rice stick noodles (pad thai noodles)

 Directions

-Place all fruit into a small bowl and pour enough boiling water over them to cover completely.
+all fruit into a small bowl and pour enough boiling water over them to cover

 OR

-lime or lemon juice (Substitute two tablespoons juice for every teaspoon of tamarind paste
+or lemon juice (Substitute two tablespoons juice for every teaspoon of tamarind

 OR